Revit startup – Beginners

 - If the file is a *pdf, you can open the file directly in Rhino.
 Save the file as a *dwg for import into Revit.

-Step 2 – Clean up the CAD drawings prior to import (optional):
+Step 2: Clean up the CAD drawings before importing

 - Purge unused;